Édouard Thomas Burgues de Missiessy: West Indies

 The approach to Martinique was guarded by a British battery mounted on Diamond Rock, forcing visiting ships to make a long detour through unfavourable open sea with strong winds and currents.
 HMS Diamond Rock, as it had been impudently named by those occupying it, was a constant irritation to Napoleon and Missiessy was keen to expel the British from it.
 He could not, however, convince either Lagrange or the Captain-General of Martinique, Villaret-Joyeuse, of the merits of his proposal.
 It was agreed instead to attack the British held island of Dominica.
-The assault began on 22 February but the small British contingent, outnumbered three to one, fought fiercely and when the French failed to capture Prince Rupert Fort, they left on 25 February, destroying and burning as much as they could on the way.
+The assault began on 22 February but the small British contingent, outnumbered three to one, fought fiercely and when the French failed to capture Prince Rupert Fort, they left on 25 February, destroying and burning as much as they could on the way, including the colonial capital of Roseau.

 On 28 February, Missiesy transported reinforcements and supplies to Guadeloupe.
 Between 5 and 10 March Missiessy's force attacked the British colonies of St Kitts, Nevis and Montserrat, collecting £25,000 in ransom money in the process.
 Returning to Martinique, Missiessy discovered that he and his squadron had been ordered home and that Napoleon's invasion plan had been postponed.
 Missiessy dropped the remaining troops at Saint-Dominique and set sail for France, arriving in Rochefort on 20 May.
-Despite carrying out his orders in full, Missiessy was made a scapegoat for Pierre-Charles Villeneuve's failings and lambasted by Napoleon for not recapturing Diamond Rock.
+Despite carrying out his orders in full, Missiessy was made a scapegoat for Villeneuve's failings and lambasted by Napoleon for not recapturing Diamond Rock.
 He was dismissed and command of the Rochefort squadron passed to his second-in-command, Zacharie Allemand.

 Later career

 In February 1808, having been unemployed since his return from the West Indies, Missiessy was given command of the Scheldt squadron and successfully defended Antwerp from the British attacks that occurred between July and September 1809, part of the ill-fated Walcheren Campaign.
-Having already been promoted Vice-Admiral on 9 March, he was rewarded for his efforts with appointment to Commander-in-Chief of the Northern Coasts and made a Count of the Empire on 23 February 1811, the latter position coming with an annuity of 20,000 francs.
+Having already been promoted to vice admiral on 9 March, he was rewarded for his efforts with appointment to Commander-in-Chief of the Northern Coasts and made a Count of the Empire on 23 February 1811, the latter position coming with an annuity of 20,000 francs.

 In August 1814, the restored French king, Louis XVIII awarded Missiessy the Grand Cross of the Legion of Honour.
 During the Hundred Days uprising, Missiessy avoided taking sides and was further rewarded following the Bourbon restoration in June 1815: He was Maritime Prefect of Toulon and was elevated to Commander-in-Chief there in January 1816, later serving on the Council of the Admiralty, and finally Commander-in-Chief of the navy.

 Missiessy ceased active service on 17 September 1824.
 In June 1827, he was made a Knight Commander of the Holy Spirit and was officially acknowledged as retired on 23 April 1832, when his name was entered on the retirement list.
 He died at Toulon on 24 March 1837, aged 80.